smartdevicelink/sdl_evolution/proposals/NNNN-cloud_client_library_phase_1.md

 ## Introduction

 With the acceptance of the [Cloud Transport Adapter](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0158-cloud-app-transport-adapter.md) it is necessary to enable cloud and embedded apps to integrate a client side library for SDL.
-This proposal will best device how to put a library out quickly that is adaptable for both cloud and embedded situations.
+This proposal will best define how to put a library out quickly that is adaptable for both cloud and embedded situations.
 With that goal in mind, the first phase of cloud/embedded libraries intends to be written in Java.
 A majority of the code base will be extracted from the SDL Android Library project to start and a common subset of that code will be created to feed into both projects.

 ## Motivation